abhith/abhith.net/Blog/Dot Net Interview Questions and Answers/README.md

 2018-04-02 11:25:23
 ## Content
 ### Markdown
-In my 6 years of software engineer career, I attended 3 interviews (phone/direct).
-Following are the questions which I faced (don't remember all of them).
+In my 6 years of software engineer career, following are the questions which I faced (don't remember all of them).

 - [Self-introduction (3)](#self-introduction)
 - [Difference between WCF and Web API](#difference-between-wcf-and-web-api)